chadmcrowell/killercoda-scenarios/cka/priority-class/step2.md

-If you want to ensure that your apps running in Kubernetes stay running, even when the cluster is under heavy load, you can create a custom PriorityClass.
+If you want to ensure that your apps running in Kubernetes stay running, even when the cluster is under heavy load, you can create a custom PriorityClass for them to use.

 Assigning them a higher priority ensures they get scheduled first, and lower-prority pods get evicted before them if the node is full.